fitzsimonsjl/blog-rest-api/README.md

 - rspec_rails - for RSpec testing
 - shoulda-matchers - to make our testing syntax/ structure a little cleaner

 ### Setup

-To run this project yourself ...
+To run this project yourself, clone the repository into whichever directory you wish, then `cd` into the project folder.
+Run `bundle`, then `yarn`, and finally run `rails db:setup` to create the database.

-To set up database run rails `db:setup`
+Once that's done, you can then run `rails s` to begin serving on `localhost:3000`.

 ### Running Tests

 Tests are created with RSpec and cover associations and validations, models, and controllers.
 To run tests, simply `cd` into the blog-rest-api project folder, and then run rake.

-Alternatively, if you'd like to run individual tests rather than everything all at once, you can do the following as an example:
+Alternatively, if you'd like to run individual tests rather than every test together in one go, you can do the following as an example:

 **Running Post model tests**